sr-stanley/adds-configure/README.md

 ---

 ### Step 3 - Create a Domain Admin User
 A Domain Administrator (or Domain Admin user) is a user account in Active Directory that has full administrative privileges over the domain.
+This account differs from the built-in Domain Administrator account.
+This one represents an actual Administrative employee.

 From the start menu click the folder for `Windows Administrative Tools` and select `Active Directory Users and Computers`.

 [pic 2.6]

-Create two **Organizational Units** (OU's) one for Employees and one for Admins. (what is an OU) First click the down arrow for `mydomain.com` to expand the Containers and OU's.
+Create two **Organizational Units** (OUs) one for Employees and one for Admins.
+First click the down arrow for `mydomain.com` to expand the Containers and OUs.

 1. Right click on `mydomain.com` → Select `New` → Click `Organizational Unit` → Name `_EMPLOYEES` → Click `OK`.